-A.1. - This code applies to devices used for the measurement of milk; generally applicable to, but not limited to, meters used in dairies, milk processing plants, and cheese factories, to measure incoming bulk milk.

-A.3. - This code does not apply to mass flow meters (see Sec.
+- A.1.
+This code applies to devices used for the measurement of milk; generally applicable to, but not limited to, meters used in dairies, milk processing plants, and cheese factories, to measure incoming bulk milk. - A.2.
+See also Sec.
+1.10; General Code requirements. - A.3.
+This code does not apply to mass flow meters (see Sec.
 3.37.
 Code for Mass Flow Meters).
 (Added 1994)